40843245/PhoneDevelopment/Android/Android Studio/Q&A/README.md

 https://stackoverflow.com/questions/24777497/android-studio-to-show-xml-code-instead-of-design

-## Q3: How to debug your code in Android Studio
+## Q3: How to debug your code in Android Studio?
 ## A3:
 Visit the official Docs.